MiCurran/Nextjs-Cardano-DappWallet-Boilerplate/README.md

 ## Getting Started

-  ## You will need an API key from [blockfrost.io](https://blockfrost.io) in order to retrieve details about the Cardano blockchain
+  ## 🛑 In order to retrieve details about the Cardano blockchain you will need an API key from [blockfrost.io](https://blockfrost.io)

 First, install dependencies: